huggingface/datasets/metrics/frugalscore/README.md

 ## Metric Description
-FrugalScore is a reference-based metric for Natural Language Generatio (NLG) models evaluation.
+FrugalScore is a reference-based metric for NLG models evaluation.
 It is based on a distillation approach that allows to learn a fixed, low cost version of any expensive NLG metric, while retaining most of its original performance.

+The FrugalScore models are obtained by continuing the pretraining of small models on a synthetic dataset constructed using summarization, backtranslation and denoising models.
+During the training, the small models learn the internal mapping of the expensive metric, including any similarity function.

 ## How to use